Brendon Urie disbands Panic! At The Disco after almost 20 years

 The group was formed in Las Vegas, Nevada in 2004 by Urie, Ryan Ross, Spencer Smith and Brent Wilson.

-Following four albums and various line-ups, Panic! became a Urie solo project in 2015.
+Following four albums and various line-up changes, Panic! became a Urie solo project in 2015.
 He has since released a further three records under the name: ‘Death Of A Bachelor’ (2016), ‘Pray For The Wicked’ (2018) and last year’s ‘Viva Las Vengeance’.

 Panic!
 At The Disco are scheduled to embark on a UK and European headline tour next month.